ateef-khan/website-old2/src/blog/Day-21.md

 ---

 The past week has been very slow, while the robot slowly gets completed, there are 16 meetings left in the season.
-With 16 meetings lefet, our logistics team lead has become antsy and made threats of violence to create enough buzz to create a blogpost.
-While this is likely in jest, the regular saturday blogpost will also be posted on saturday.
+With 16 meetings left, our logistics team lead has become antsy and made threats of violence to create enough buzz to create a blogpost.
+While this is likely in jest, the regular Saturday blogpost will also be posted on Saturday.

 As always, please donate and tell mechanical to hurry it up.